-- Devices are SEB free when VDSS. does not exceed 60 % of maximum rating. - Devices are not sensitive to SEGR (limit of the present test was 75% of VDSS).
+- Devices are SEB free up to 100% VDSS rating. - Devices are not sensitive to SEGR (up to 100% VDSS rating)

-With Argon, when devices are tested at a VDSS rating (60%) such that no SEB is expected, the maximum gate source voltage which can be applied without occurrence of SEGR event is -15V (limit of the present test).
+With Argon, when devices are tested at a VDSS rating up to 70%, the maximum gate source voltage which can be applied without occurrence of SEGR event is -15V (limit of the present test).